Consumer medicine information

 for initiation in patients with unresolved serious infection caused by encapsulated bacteria, including Streptococcus pneumoniae, Neisseria meningitidis, or Haemophilus influenzae type B;

-for use in combination with other complement inhibitor therapies for PNH, unless medically justified.
+for use in combination with other complement inhibitor therapies, unless medically justified.

 4.4 Special Warnings and Precautions for Use